hsj

 • This award is open to any private sector, third sector, or not-for-profit organisation working in partnership with the NHS to improve care for patients with long-term conditions

-• Projects must demonstrate significant improvements in patient management, outcomes, or quality of life with evidence from the past two years up until the awards deadline date
+• Eligible projects must demonstrate significant improvements in patient management, outcomes, or quality of life with evidence within the last two years up to the awards submission deadline

 Ambition